 This pairing may downplay the importance of relationships and avoid emotional intimacy.

-What Avoidant partners have in common, is their genius for avoidance.
+What Avoidant partners have in common is their genius for avoidance.
 The Avoidant won’t have their ego fed the way an Anxious spouse would.
-The fact is, each Avoidant partner has learned to live without love, so they both act like they have no needs.
+Each Avoidant partner has learned to live without love, so they both act like they have no needs.

-This is a pair that has a hard time even getting together in the first place.
-After the first offense, they are unlikely to continue to answer the phone, or make the return call.
+This pair has a hard time even getting together in the first place.
+After the first offense, they are unlikely to continue to answer the phone or make a return call.

 I have also seen neurodiverse couples that appear to be Avoidant-Avoidant.
 When the neurotypical partner has done something that violates the ego or relationship agreement of the other, the Avoidant becomes incensed by what feels like an assault.
 They seek to punish their Autistic spouse for the offense.